Our Collection

 Order a pdf of this item here.

 General Johnston writes to General Beauregard, commander of the Potomac District, Department of Northern Virginia.
-Writes "Is the W. arts near enough to Weir's house to be concerned in pulling to pieces the out houses?
+He writes "Is the W. arts near enough to Weir's house to be concerned in pulling to pieces the out houses?
 I heard thro' Major Boyle that soldiers carrying off...doors &c evidently for their own new quarters."
-Possibly referring to General Isaac Ridgeway Trimble, states "Genl Trimble's brigade is nearest- & most probably furnished the culprits- I have desired him to get a guard at the house, & to have a search made for the missing materials."
-Mentions that "a place selected by E.K.S. for Trimble, would be preferable to Camp P." Reports that the "Bohemian has, as I apprehended, given a Minute account of the positions of our troops- of their winter quarters- Even the time they would require to get to their positions."
-Relates that he has ordered the arrest of the Bohemian, possibly a reporter.
-Written on Headquarters, Department of Northern Virginia stationery.
+Possibly referring to General Isaac Ridgeway Trimble, he states "Genl Trimble's brigade is nearest- & most probably furnished the culprits- I have desired him to get a guard at the house, & to have a search made for the missing materials."
+Mentions that "a place selected by E.K.S. for Trimble, would be preferable to Camp P." He reports that the "Bohemian has, as I apprehended, given a Minute account of the positions of our troops- of their winter quarters- Even the time they would require to get to their positions."
+He relates that he has ordered the arrest of the Bohemian, possibly a reporter.
+Letter written on Headquarters, Department of Northern Virginia stationery.

 Johnston, Joseph E. (Joseph Eggleston), 1807-1891